SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Threat Model

-\mypara{Adaptive Adversary} We then consider an adaptive adversary who knows that the victim encoder is already watermarked.
-This means they can leverage watermark removal techniques like pruning~\cite{LKDSG17} and finetuning~\cite{LDG18} on the surrogate encoder to bypass the watermark verification.
-A more powerful adversary (e.g., insider threat~\cite{CJG21}) with white-box access to the victim encoder can directly perform pruning and finetuning against the victim encoder and treat it as the surrogate encoder.
+\mypara{Adaptive Adversary} We then consider an adaptive adversary who knows that the victim encoder has already been watermarked.
+This means they can leverage watermark removal techniques including input preprocessing (noising), output perturbing (noising and truncation), and model modification (overwriting, pruning, and fine-tuning) on the encoder to bypass the watermark verification.